 Welcome!
 Southern Maine Community College helps people and communities achieve their dreams.
 I invite you to spend time with our caring and distinguished faculty, staff, students and partners.
-At SMCC you can sharpen your skills and expand your opportunities whether you're heading to a university, preparing for a job, or growing a business.
+At SMCC you can start smart with among the lowest tuition and fees in New England and the support you need to succeed, and finish strong by transferring to a four-year college or entering a high wage-high growth career upon graduation.

-With more than 45 degree and certificate programs serving more than 7,000 individuals, SMCC is a comprehensive community college of the highest quality.
-Additionally, we provide workforce training and noncredit workshops for thousands of people every year.
+With more than 40 degree and certificate programs serving nearly 6,000 individuals, SMCC is a comprehensive community college of the highest quality.
+Additionally, we provide workforce training and non-credit workshops for thousands of people every year.
 No college enjoys a setting more picturesque than our 80-acre South Portland Campus.
-At SMCC's Midcoast Campus at Brunswick Landing we offer higher education programs and business partnerships that prepare people for high-demand and high-wage careers.
+At SMCC's Midcoast Campus in Brunswick we have state-of-the-art classrooms and laboratories, personalized services, and a varied selection of academic programs.

-You can also be part of SMCC at one of our several community satellite locations, or online.
-Whether you're a current or prospective student, a graduate, entrepreneur, partner or friend of the College, we are invested in your success.
+You can also be part of SMCC at one of our several community satellite locations or through our growing online offerings so you can obtain an education at a time and location that is convenient for you.
+Whether you're a current or prospective student, a graduate, entrepreneur, partner, or friend of the College, we are invested in your success.